 1. Introduction

 Rising global average air temperature and shifting precipitation patterns, both attributable to human-induced greenhouse gas emissions, will inevitably extend the drought season in most regions of the world (Peng et al., 2025).
-This prolongation of the drought season has a profound impact on various aspects, such as vegetation and composition and soil organic carbon (SOC), which ultimately affect the carbon cycling processes in terrestrial ecosystems (Miao et al., 2020; Spinoni et al., 2021).
+This prolongation of the drought season has a profound impact on various aspects, such as vegetation and community composition and soil organic carbon (SOC), which ultimately affect the carbon cycling processes in terrestrial ecosystems (Miao et al., 2020; Spinoni et al., 2021).
 Soil represents the most extensive carbon pool within terrestrial ecosystems, playing a crucial role in the regulation of carbon cycle processes and the dynamics of climate change (Crowther et al., 2019).
 Meanwhile, long-term drought may lead to a continuous reduction of forest SOC (Peng et al., 2025), which in turn strongly affected the global soil carbon cycle and carbon storage processes (Müchael and Bahn, 2022).
 In forest ecosystems, the effects of drought on SOC accumulation were mostly negative (Zhou et al., 2019; Kabir et al., 2024).
 A meta-analysis of the effects of drought (precipitation reduction experiments) on soil carbon cycling in natural ecosystems, particularly forests, showed that prolonged drought led to a −3.3% reduction in SOC content (based on 148 drought-manipulation studies) (Deng et al., 2021).

 The SOC represents a mixed pool of carbon, which varies with their turnover rates, chemical characteristics and stabilization mechanisms (Lavallee et al., 2020).
 Generally, SOC generally are divided into active organic carbon and inert organic carbon.
 Active organic carbon is readily broken down by microorganisms and directly participates in the chemical transformation processes involving soil organisms (Sun et al., 2023).
 It quickly reflected changes in soil organic matter, with the research concentrated on SOC components (Zhao et al., 2018).
 Specifically, dissolved organic carbon (DOC), easily oxidizable organic carbon (EOC), and microbial biomass carbon (MBC) all belong to the active carbon components with fast turnover in SOC.
 However, the impacts of drought on SOC components vary across regions around the world (Deng et al., 2021; Soares et al., 2023).
-Specifically, drought reduced MBC reservoir size by 2% to 30% (Sun et al., 2020).
-This reduction leads to an increase in the accumulation of DOC in the topsoil by 30% to 60% (Deng et al., 2021; Brunn et al., 2023).
-Therefore, active organic carbon storage in different forests respond differently to drought intensity, and the differential mechanism could be clarified under drought.
+Specifically, drought reduced MBC reservoir size by 2% to 30% in subtropical natural forest of China (Sun et al., 2020).
+This reduction leads to an increase in the accumulation of DOC in the topsoil by 30% to 60% from meta-analysis synthesizing data and temperate mature forest of Southwestern Germany (Deng et al., 2021; Brunn et al., 2023).
+Therefore, active organic carbon storage across different forest ecosystems exhibits divergent responses to drought severity, a mechanistic disparity that could be clarified under drought conditions.